Browse Submitted Names

 Diminutive of Abraham.

-Amr m Arthurian Romance
+Amr m Arthurian Cycle, Welsh Mythology

-According to the 9th century Historia Brittonum, Amr is the son of Arthur.
+According to the 9th-century Historia Brittonum, Amr is the son of Arthur.

 Amra f Bosnian